chromaui/chromatic-docs/index.md

 #### ⬆️ Publish Storybook

-Publish your Storybook to a secure CDN when you push code.
+Publish your Storybook to our secure CDN when you push code.
 Chromatic provides a shared workspace for teams to comment and review UI work together.
 It integrates with your existing CI workflow and Git hosting provider.

 #### ✅ UI Tests

 Test for visual regressions in components.
 Chromatic turns your stories into test baselines.
-Each story is rendered in Chrome, Firefox, and Internet Explorer 11 simultaneously then compared to a screenshot of the "last known good state" to detect bugs.
+Each story is rendered in Chrome, Firefox, and Internet Explorer 11 simultaneously, then compared to a screenshot of the "last known good state" to detect bugs.

 #### 💬 UI Review

-Review a visual changeset of components each pull request.
+Review a visual changeset of components affected by each pull request.
 Chromatic compares the new and updated components on a given feature branch versus a target branch to generate a UI changeset.
 Review changes with tech leads, designers, and product managers.
 Think of it like code review, but for UI.

 #### 📚 Document